Principal Investigators

 Hannah Tillim was part of the SCGCS as a postdoc at Johns Hopkins University, interested in non-invertible symmetries.
 Previously she has worked on string phenomenology and BSM physics.
 She received her PhD from the University of Oxford in 2022.
 Hannah is now a Research Associate at Capital Fund Management (CFM) in Paris.

-Jackson Van Dyke was a PhD student of the collaboration under Dan Freed’s supervision at UT Austin.
+Jackson Van Dyke was a PhD student of David Ben-Zvi at UT Austin supported jointly by the collaboration under Dan Freed’s supervision.
 Jackson’s research concerns anomalous properties of functorial quantum field theories.
 Applications include the classification of topological orders, higher algebraic geometry, and the relative Langlands program.
 Jackson is now a postdoc with Claudia Scheimbauer at the Technical University of Munich.

 Matthew Yu was part of the SCGCS as a PhD student at Perimeter Institute, where he worked with Theo Johnson-Freyd on using techniques from cobordism theory and higher category theory to study topological phases with applications to high energy physics.
 His work involved computing anomalies in theories that arise from String theory constructions, and using condensation to study higher dimensional theories exhibiting the structure of a fusion 2 category.
 Matthew Yu is now a postdoc at Oxford University.